Cameray Management Team

 Lise Beauchesne, MSW, Ph.D., is a Clinical Coordinator at Cameray Child and Family Services.
 She holds a Masters and Ph.D., in social work and is a Registered Social Worker with the BC College of Social Workers.
 Lise brings over 20 years of clinical experience in community mental health as a clinician, supervisor, educator, and manager/director of specialized programs and services.
 She is committed to working in a team based environment to support children, youth and families in our communities.

-Gillian Tuyp, M.C.P., R.C.C., is the Parent Support Program Coordinator at Cameray Child and Family Services.
+Gillian Tuyp, M.C.P., R.C.C., is the Counselling Program Coordinator at Cameray Child and Family Services.
 Gillian holds a Masters Degree in Counselling Psychology from Adler University, and is a Registered Clinical Counsellor with the B.C.
 Association of Clinical Counsellors.
 Gillian has provided treatment to children, youth, and families facing various social, emotional, and behavioural challenges.
 At the core of Gillian’s theoretical approach is connection, empathy, and empowerment.
-Gillian initially began working with Cameray as a Parent Support Counsellor in 2016, and is currently coordinating the Parent Support Program and working as a clinician within the Counselling Program.
+Gillian initially began working with Cameray as a Parent Support Counsellor in 2016, and is currently in a split role within the agency as Counselling Program coordinator and clinician.

 Janine Sakai, M.A., C.C.C., is a Program Coordinator at Cameray Child and Family Services.
 Janine holds a Masters Degree in Counselling Psychology from Adler University, and is a Canadian Certified Counsellor with the Canadian Counselling and Psychotherapy Association.
 Janine is currently working within the management team as a Program Coordinator and a clinician within the Counselling Program.
 She has worked at Cameray as a Clinical Counsellor for the past 10 years providing support to children, youth, and their parents.
 Her approach stems from a place of compassion and a unique understanding of childhood trauma.
 She focuses on attachment principles to help young people and families heal, grow, and reconnect with themselves and others.
 Janine is passionate about the environment, nature, and animals, all of which she endeavors to make space for both professionally and personally.